ttiawssamples/webinar-2020-12/aws-iot-lora-bosch/README.md

 ## Build the QuickSight BI Dashboard

 Sensor data has been transmitted to both the real-time dashboard and IoT Analytics.
-We will now use IoT Analytics to build a BI dash board using **QuickSight**.
+We will now use IoT Analytics to build a BI dashboard using **QuickSight**.

 Logon to the AWS Console and navigate to the **IoT Analytics** service and select **Data sets** from the menu.

-Select the **bayhealth_app_dataset**
+Select the **boschxdk_app_dataset**

 ![Image description](images/datasets.jpg)